lashleigh/nomads/README.md

     u.admin = true
     u.save

-Go back to the website and click on the posts tab, you should see a 'New Post' link.
+Go back to `http://localhost:3000/posts`, you should see a 'New Post' link.
 Click on it and supply some dummy content.
 Check the 'published' box at the bottom of the page and click save.

 You should be redirected to localhost:3000/posts/1-your-posts-awesome-title

 Notice the map to the right.
 Drag the icon around.
-The act of dragging the icon updates the location associated with your post.
-The first post defaults to Seattle.
+Every time you stop dragging the geolocation of the post gets updated.
+Every new post defaults to the location of your previous post, with the exception of the first one which defaults to Seattle.
-All subsequent posts default to your previous posts location.
-The asssumption being that you probably didn't bike very far in between postings and the last location is close to what you would want.

 Go to the map tab and check that your post is on the map.
 If you don't see your post double check that you checked the 'published' box.